nicolasriquet/nicolasriquet.github.io/index.md

 Welcome to my homepage!

-I am a Belgian Information Technology Manager, Researcher & PhD student.
-My main areas of interests are Software & Information Systems Engineering and Information Security.
+I am a Belgian nformation Technology Manager and Computer Scientist.
+My main areas of interests are Information Systems Engineering and Information Security.

 I have been working since 2005 in various environments (pharmaceutics and space industries but also government) and I have had the opportunity of holding various positions in software engineering, software/systems architecture, and technical management.